All Fired Up (film)

-All Fired Up (Tout feu, tout flamme) is a 1982 French comedy film directed by Jean-Paul Rappeneau, starring Yves Montand and Isabelle Adjani.
+All Fired Up (Tout feu, tout flamme) is a 1982 French comedy film directed by Jean-Paul Rappeneau, starring Yves Montand and Isabelle Adjani.The film premiered on 13 January 1982.
+It had 2,279,445 admissions in France.

+Plot

 It tells the story of a man who works with shady casino operations abroad.
 When he returns to Paris in need of money, he is unaware that his eldest daughter has begun to work for the ministry of finance.
-The film premiered on 13 January 1982.
-It had 2,279,445 admissions in France.